scy-phy/minicps/README.md

     sudo apt-get install python-pip python-nose tee
     sudo pip install cpppo pycomm nose-conver3

+In order to reduce the network traffic in an IPv4-only environment, you can disable IPv6 on the mininet VM by running the following commands:

+    echo 'net.ipv6.conf.all.disable_ipv6 = 1' | sudo tee /etc/sysctl.d/60-disable-ipv6.conf
+    echo 'net.ipv6.conf.default.disable_ipv6 = 1' | sudo tee -a /etc/sysctl.d/60-disable-ipv6.conf
+    sysctl -p /etc/sysctl.d/60-disable-ipv6.conf

 ## Testing ##

 Use with_setup decorator to call tests fixtures.
 It is possible to use different fixtures for different tests.